Beyond Words: The Impact of Cognitive Load on Children’s Sentence Comprehension

 By Beula Magimairaj, Ph.D.

-Children's struggles with understanding spoken language can be influenced by a variety of language and cognitive factors.
-For example, when a child is asked to point to one of four pictures that matches a sentence they hear, we are not just testing their language skills.
+Children’s struggles with understanding spoken language can be influenced by a variety of language and cognitive factors.
+For example, when we ask children to point to one of four pictures that matches a sentence they hear, we are not just testing their language skills.
 We are also testing their cognitive abilities, such as how well they focus on and distinguish the characteristics of the target picture vs. the foils, in addition to remembering the details of the spoken sentence.

-Clinicians working with children who have comprehension difficulties must be prepared to look at both language skills and cognitive strengths or weaknesses to better identify the root causes of comprehension issues and design more effective assessments and interventions.
+Clinicians working with children who have comprehension difficulties must be prepared to look at both language skills and cognitive strengths or weaknesses to better identify the root causes of comprehension issues and to design effective interventions.

-I briefly outline here a study we conducted to examine the contribution of working memory (WM) and long-term memory (LTM) to understanding spoken sentences.
-WM helps us actively remember and manipulate information, while knowledge learned over time is stored as LTM.
+I briefly outline here a study we conducted to examine the contribution of working memory (WM) and long-term memory (LTM) to children’s understanding of spoken sentences.
+WM helps us actively remember and manipulate information, while the knowledge we acquire over time is stored as LTM.

 Our goal was to see how WM and LTM support comprehension when children are given two sets of sentences that have the same syntactic (grammatical) structure but different demands on memory and attention resulting from the nature of the picture foils.
-This paradigm tested whether children struggled with the complexity of processing interfering adjectival information (in foils) with grammaticality held constant.
+This paradigm tested whether children struggled with the complexity of processing interfering contrastive adjectival information (in foils) with grammaticality held constant vs when the adjectival information was superfluous (i.e., not obligatory for picture selection).

-The paradigm was developed in a 2013 study by Lawrence B. Leonard and colleagues, which examined sentence comprehension in preschoolers with and without developmental language disorder (DLD).
-Their results suggested that children with DLD struggled more in high-demand situations compared with typically developing TD children when grammar was controlled.
+The paradigm was developed in a 2013 study by Laurence B. Leonard and colleagues, which examined sentence comprehension in preschoolers with and without developmental language disorder (DLD).
+Their results suggested that compared with age-matched typically developing controls, children with DLD struggled more in the high-demand condition with contrastive adjectives relative to sentences with superfluous adjectives, when sentence grammar was held constant.

-In the current study, we expanded this approach to include elementary school age children with a range of cognitive abilities and typical hearing.
-In addition, we examined the relationship of WM and LTM to comprehension across two cognitive load levels.
+In the current study, we expanded this approach to include 122 elementary school-age children with a range of cognitive abilities and clinically typical hearing.
+In addition, we examined the relationship of WM and LTM to sentence comprehension across two cognitive load levels.

-We also created longer age-appropriate sentences for elementary school age children to be used for the picture pointing task and measured both comprehension accuracy and speed (response time).
-The two sets of sentences used had the same syntactic structure but differed in how much obligatory detail children needed to process in the picture foils to select the target picture.
+We also created longer, age-appropriate sentences suitable for elementary school-age children to be used for the picture pointing task and measured both comprehension accuracy and speed (response time).
+The two sets of sentences used had the same syntactic structure but differed in how much obligatory detail children needed to process in the pictures to select the target picture.

 Figure 1.
 Example of a sentence from the low cognitive demand condition (superfluous premodifying adjectives).
 Target (spoken sentence): “The small gray horse bumps the tall pink deer.”